About the Team

-The care team at Children’s Memorial Hermann Hospital consists of pediatric critical care medicine physicians and hospitalists, who are faculty at McGovern Medical School at UTHealth, provide twenty-four hour, in-house coverage to ensure that patients with intensive care needs receive the best care possible.
-The board-certified or board-eligible clinicians help our pediatric patients get better by providing treatment using the latest in technology and medical advancements.
-Our PICU is made up of a multidisciplinary team of healthcare professionals that include Child Life specialists, case management, nutritionists, pharmacists, social workers, physical/occupational/speech therapists, and respiratory therapy.
+The care team at Children’s Memorial Hermann Hospital consists of pediatric critical care medicine physicians and hospitalists affiliated with McGovern Medical School at UTHealth Houston.
+These providers offer 24-hour, in-house coverage to ensure that patients with intensive care needs receive the best care possible.
+The board-certified or board-eligible clinicians work to help our pediatric patients get better by providing treatment using the latest in technology and medical advancements.

-Because we recognize that the family presence is comforting and reassuring to your child, we place minimal restrictions on family visits.
-Please help us provide the best possible care by following these guidelines:
+Because we recognize that the family presence is comforting and reassuring to your child, we welcome family visits.

-Families of critically ill children can rest and recharge in the home-away-from-home environment of the 14-bedroom Ronald McDonald House located within Children's Memorial Hermann Hospital.
-A true collaboration between the hospital and Ronald McDonald House of Houston, the House includes seven rooms that serve the Pediatric ICU and seven more that serve the Neonatal Intensive Care Unit and the Children’s Heart Institute.
+Families of children in the PICU can rest and recharge in the home-away-from-home environment of the Ronald McDonald House located within Children's Memorial Hermann Hospital.
+A true collaboration between the hospital and Ronald McDonald House Houston, the House also includes rooms that serve the Level IV Neonatal Intensive Care Unit and the Children’s Heart Institute.
 If your child stays in the PICU, please check with a member of your care team to learn more about utilizing the Ronald McDonald House inside Children’s Memorial Hermann Hospital.